 Building your network of trusted referrals is one of the most important things one can do as part of one's career management activities.
 This is not about handing out business cards left and right or schmoozing your way into a job.
 This is about building relationships — friends, business acquaintances and colleagues — who can support you in growing professionally and finding meaningful work.
 Where to begin, you ask?
 Start with your own natural circle of acquaintances.
 Who do you know?
 This can be friends, parents, family friends, alumni, faculty or staff of CMC, or even those in your church or at your gym.
 And then ask, who do they know?

 One of the best ways to proactively learn about your career field is to interview professionals who currently work in it.
 Doing informational interviews is a great way to gather information about your career and build your network.
 If you're talking with people you already know well, you may not need guidance on what to ask.
 Just have a conversation!
 However, if you're reaching out to professionals who you do not know, we provide you with the CMC Informational Interviewing Guide to support this activity.

 You may be asked to do this as part of a class or it may be suggested by your campus counselor as part of your career exploration.
 But you don't have to wait to be encouraged!
 Our guide helps you navigate the "do's and don'ts" of informational interviewing and what kinds of questions to ask.

 Gaining Skills and Experience

-Employers believe that college graduates need to develop both a broad range of skills and knowledge and in-depth knowledge and skills that apply to a specific field or position, in order to be most successful in their careers (AACU and Hart Research, 2013).
-Therefore, in addition to the skills you will develop related to your specific field of choice, it is absolutely necessary to also develop “transferable skills,”through your courses, employment, internships, volunteering, and extra-curricular activities, to be most successful in your career journey.
+Employers believe that college graduates need to develop both a broad range of skills and knowledge and in-depth knowledge and skills that apply to a specific field or position, in order to be most successful in their careers.
+Therefore, in addition to the skills you will develop related to your specific field of choice, it is absolutely necessary to also develop “transferable skills,” through your courses, employment, internships, volunteering, and extra-curricular activities, to be most successful in your career journey.